orbitjs/ember-orbit/README.md

 a `name` to uniquely identify the source within the coordinator.
 You could optionally specify a `namespace` to be used to name the IndexedDB database.

-Every source that's defined in `app/data-sources` will be discovered automatically by EO and added to the `dataCoordinator` service.
+Every source that's defined in `app/data-sources` needs to be registered via `setupOrbit` which will automatically add it to the `dataCoordinator` service.

 Next let's define some strategies to synchronize data between sources.